President Trump delivers first address to Congress

-President Donald Trump is delivering his first address to Congress after signaling a potentially seismic shift in his immigration policy on Tuesday.
+While the president advocated many of the hot button issues he championed during the 2016 presidential campaign, he also struck a more conciliatory tone than the bombastic new president has done since entering the White House.
+Trump began his speech denouncing the recent threats against Jewish cemeteries and community centers and a possible hate crime in Kansas.

-"By finally enforcing our immigration laws, we will raise wages, help the unemployed, save billions of dollars, and make our communities safer for everyone," Trump will say, according to excerpts released ahead of the speech.
+The bipartisan tone was especially apparent in the hour-long address on the issue of immigration.
+"I believe Republicans and Democrats can work together to achieve an outcome that has eluded our country for decades," Trump said in a speech that stuck closely to the prepared script.

-In a conversation with TV anchors earlier in the day, Trump said the "time is right" for a bipartisan immigration bill that could include a path to legal status for undocumented immigrants who have not committed serious crimes and said individuals seeking legal status would not need to leave the country first.
+In a conversation with TV anchors earlier in the day, Trump signaled a willingness to make a potentially seismic shift in his immigration policy by saying the "time is right" for a bipartisan immigration bill that could include a path to legal status for undocumented immigrants who have not committed serious crimes and said individuals seeking legal status would not need to leave the country first.

 It was a remarkable suggestion from Trump, whose signature campaign promise was to build a wall on the southern border with Mexico and pledged to crack down on undocumented immigrants currently in the country.
 Trump's supporters rallied behind his hard-line stance on immigration and hammered his Republican rivals for taking softer stances on the issue.